- Casework handling

 Enquiries in this regard are expensive but there may be cases where, for example, it is possible to match DNA from a dead hare to a particular seized dog.
 Prosecutors should liaise with the police to determine whether the circumstances of an individual case justify such enquiry.
 The decision whether to seek a DNA examination is an operational decision for the police.

-999 calls made when the illegal activity is still occurring and the information given can provide useful evidence in the form of a live commentary on what happened.
+999 calls made when the illegal activity is still occurring can provide useful evidence in the form of a live commentary on what happened.
 Such evidence may be admissible at any trial under the “res gestae” principle so discs of relevant calls, carefully edited of personal information, should be provided on submission of an NGAP file.
 It may also be of assistance to the witness making the call when giving evidence if they cannot subsequently recall everything that happened, assuming they are in a position to confirm that everything said in the call was correct.

 Whether this comes from a police officer or a member of the public, similar observations apply.
 The witness should address:

 The provisions of Code D of the Police and Criminal Evidence Act 1984 apply to this type of criminal offence just as much as to any other criminal offences.
 It is not possible to opt out of the duty Code D imposes.
 Where a witness indicates an ability to make an identification of an offender then an identification procedure should be held.
 Any failure to do this risks evidence being ruled as inadmissible and cases failing as a result – see the Identification legal guidance.